- What are WooCommerce shipping classes?

 Set the minimum and maximum amount for the shipping fee

 After setting the fee as a percentage of items total, you can set the minimum and maximum cost for that shipping class.
 For example, I want to set the minimum shipping cost for “small items” is $20 and maximum $50.
-It can be done like so:
+You can do it like so:

 Now, with still 10 vases in our cart, if we refresh the cart, you will see the shipping fee is now $30, instead of $25.
 That’s because the minimum fee is $20 plus base cost ($10) = $30.